bp/resqpy/docs/tutorial/working_with_coord.rst

 Both these classes of CRS consist only of xml metadata – there is no associated array data, so no group in the hdf5 file.
 The metadata includes the units of measure (uom) for the x & y values, and an independent uom for the z values.
 It also indicates whether the z values are increasing upwards (away from the centre of the Earth), or downwards, and how the x & y axes relate to the compass directions.

 The local coordinate reference system may also be placed within a parent CRS, with an xyz origin which locates the local point (0.0, 0.0, 0.0) within another frame of reference.
 A rotation in the projected (plan) view may also be specified.
 The parent CRS may optionally be identified as another RESQML CRS or by specifying an EPSG code.
-The parent may also be left unspecified, in which case the implication is that all CRS objects within the RESQML dataset share the same parent frame of reference.
+(For more information on EPSG codes visit https://epsg.org) The parent may also be left unspecified, in which case the implication is that all CRS objects within the RESQML dataset share the same parent frame of reference.

 The rest of this tutorial will focus on a depth based CRS (LocalDepth3dCrs).